 (View of Cooper’s litter box)

 – Training & Obedience To everyone’s amaze, rabbits are very easy to train, but like with any animal you need time and dedication.
 Rabbits should not be slapped or hit in any way, they will NOT learn anything by these actions.
-They will react to snapping your fingers, slapping your hands, stomping on the floor but never, ever hit them.
+Rabbits react to snapping your fingers, slapping your hands, stomping on the floor but never, ever hit them.

 Remember, when in doubt always check on House Rabbit Society‘s website!